 - Research Fellow, Department of Ancient History, Macquarie University

-Adela Sobotkova (Ph.D. in Classical Art and Archaeology at the University of Michigan 2012) is currently a Research Fellow at the School of Ancient History, Macquarie University in Sydney, Australia.
-Dr Sobotkova’s research interests include the social complexity of Balkan and Black Sea indigenous communities during late prehistory, the methods of surface survey, and the application of spatial analysis and remote sensing to archaeology.
-Dr Sobotkova co-supervises the Tundzha Regional Archaeology Project (TRAP), a diachronic landscape archaeology project in Bulgaria, and serves as the Domain Expert for the Field Acquired Information Management Systems (FAIMS) Project.
+Adela Sobotkova (Ph.D. in Classical Art and Archaeology at the University of Michigan 2012) is currently a Research Fellow at the Department of Ancient History, Macquarie University, Sydney, Australia.
+Dr Sobotkova’s research focus includes the social complexity of Balkan and Black Sea indigenous communities, the methods of data capture during large-scale regional fieldwork, and the application of spatial analysis and remote sensing to archaeology.
+Dr Sobotkova co-supervises the Tundzha Regional Archaeology Project (TRAP), a diachronic landscape archaeology project in Bulgaria, and serves as the field research domain expert for the Field Acquired Information Management Systems (FAIMS) Project.

 Dr Penny Crook

-- Research Fellow, School of Historical and European Studies, La Trobe University
+- DECRA Fellow, School of Historical and European Studies, La Trobe University

 Dr Brian Ballsun-Stanton